 Things To Do in Cobh

-Cobh was the last port of call for the Titanic before it started its fateful journey towards New York.
-Titanic Experience is located in the same building that used to house the White Star Line ticket office.
+Cobh was the last port of call for RMS Titanic before it started its fateful journey across the Atlantic towards New York.
+The Titanic Experience is located in the same building that used to house the White Star Line ticket office that sold tickets for RMS Titanic.
 The guided tour lasts for 30 minutes and during the tour, you would be able to view the original pier from where the passengers left for the Titanic.

 Ticket Price: 10 Euros per person